The anti-spherical category: Parabolic Kazhdan-Lusztig polynomials

 This result was expected.
 Parabolic Kazhdan-Lusztig polynomials calculate (and this is their main reason to exist) the dimensions of the intersection cohomology modules of Schubert varieties in $G/P$ where $G$ is a Kac-Moody group and $P$ is a standard parabolic.
 Kazhdan-Lusztig polynomials calculate those dimensions in the case of the flag variety $G/B$.
 When $G$ is a semi-simple or affine Kac-Moody group (and thus the parabolic subgroup of the Weyl group of $G$ corresponding to $P$ is finite) one problem reduces to the other, because one has a smooth fibration $G/B\rightarrow G/P$.

-\item For arbitrary $I$ and $x,y \in ^I W,$ Dehodar \cite{De} proved the formula This fact follows from the fact that, if $\pi$ is the obvious surjection $\pi: H\twoheadrightarrow N$ and $w=xy$ is the decomposition with $x\in W_I$ and $y\in ^I W,$ then So, summarizing, $M$ is sometimes a good sub-object and $N$ is always a good quotient of $H$ (seen as an $H$-module). \item If $I\subseteq J$, then $n_{y,x}^I\leq n_{y,x}^J$ (where $\le$ denotes coefficientwise inequality).
-This is known as \emph{Brenti's monotonicity conjecture} and it is due to Francesco Brenti.
-We prove it in this paper (see Corollary \ref{Br}) as a corollary of our main theorem. \end{enumerate}
+\item For arbitrary $I$ and $x,y \in ^I W,$ Deodhar \cite{De} proved the formula This follows from the facts that, if $\pi$ is the obvious surjection $\pi: H\twoheadrightarrow N$ and $w=xy$ is the decomposition with $x\in W_I$ and $y\in ^I W,$ then we have So, summarizing, $M$ is sometimes a good sub-object and $N$ is always a good quotient of $H$ (seen as an $H$-module). \item If $J\subseteq I$, then for all $y,x \in\, ^I W$ $n_{y,x}^I\leq n_{y,x}^J$ (where $\le$ denotes coefficientwise inequality).
+This is known as \emph{Brenti's monotonicity conjecture}.
+This conjecture was stated by Francesco Brenti in 2008 at the Conference ``Festive Combinatorics, Symposium in honor of Anders Bj\H{o}rner's 60th Birthday''.
+We prove it in this paper (see Corollary \ref{Br}) as a consequence of our main theorem. \end{enumerate}